-If you are looking to update your garden for summer, then adding a pergola to your space can transform it and create a relaxing area for entertaining and al fresco dining.
+If you are looking to redesign your garden, then adding a pergola to your space can transform it and create a relaxing area for entertaining and al fresco dining or outdoor living.
 Follow this practical step-by-step guide to building a pergola and enjoy summer lounging in comfort (bring on the cool shade!) and style.

 1 Begin to assemble the pergola on the ground.
 Slot a rafter between the notches on two uprights.
 Leave an equal overhang on either side.

 2 When these uprights are in place, secure through the notches marked on the uprights into the rafter.
 Use two 60mm screws on each side.